Malaga: 1-Hour Tuk-Tuk Tour

-Discover Málaga in a comfortable, fun, and sustainable way with our electric 1h tuk tuk tour.
+Discover Malaga in a comfortable, fun, and sustainable way with our electric 1-hour tuk-tuk tour.

-For an hour, you’ll enjoy a guided tour through some of the city’s most emblematic places: from the iconic Farola lighthouse and Malagueta Beach, to the imposing Gibralfaro Castle and the tranquil Pedro Luis Alonso Gardens.
+For one hour, you’ll enjoy a guided tour of some of the city’s most iconic landmarks: from the iconic Farola lighthouse and Malagueta Beach to the imposing Gibralfaro Castle and the tranquil Pedro Luis Alonso Gardens.

-This tour is perfect for those who want to experience the essentials of Málaga in a short time, without rushing and with a unique perspective.
+This tour is perfect for those who want to experience the essence of Malaga in a short time, without rushing and with a unique perspective.
 Ideal for all ages, it’s a dynamic experience that will connect you with the Mediterranean essence of the city.

-Hop on the tuk tuk and let yourself be surprised by the magic of Málaga with our 1h tuk tuk tour!
+Hop on the tuk-tuk and let yourself be amazed by the magic of Malaga with our 1-hour tuk-tuk tour!

 1

 The tour begins next to La Farola, the historic 19th-century lighthouse.
-This lighthouse is one of the symbols of Málaga’s port.
-From there, you’ll enjoy a panoramic view of the Málaga coastline and the nearby Malagueta Beach.
+This lighthouse is one of the symbols of the Port of Malaga.
+From there, you’ll enjoy a panoramic view of the Malaga coastline and the nearby Malagueta Beach.
 This beach is one of the most popular in the city, with its golden sand and lively promenade.

 2

-We continue towards the majestic Miramar Hotel, a palace-style building inaugurated in 1926.
-This hotel has been a witness to the city’s history.
-A few meters away, the Virgen del Carmen Pier offers a unique perspective of the sea and Málaga’s skyline.
+We continue towards the majestic Hotel Miramar, a palace-style building inaugurated in 1926.
+This hotel has witnessed the history of the city.
+A few meters away, the Espigón de la Virgen del Carmen offers a unique perspective of the sea and the Malaga skyline.
 It’s a perfect place to enjoy the sea breeze.

 3